shapeoko/Docs/content/tips.md

 The awesome news is that you can hone your tapping skillz (with a z!) by practicing on the Z-axis MakerSlide (the short one that measures 200mm).
 We only need 1 end of that piece tapped, so if you were to make a mistake while learning, no big deal.
 Just flip the piece over and use the other side.
 But, you only get 2 practice holes!
 Use them wisely.

+###MakerSlide

+[MakerSlide](http://www.shapeoko.com/wiki/index.php/Makerslide) is a system consisting of:

+- 20x40mm aluminum extrusion profile with a built in V-rail
+- Delrin "V" wheels that ride on the V-rail
+- Plates and hardware to put it together

+Extrusion profiles and other CAD data are available at [makerslide.com](http://www.makerslide.com/).